rumbu13/sharp/cstod.md

 ```

 ##Generic Types
-D is not using generics, instead, it has a more powerful concept named __templates__.
+D is not using generics, instead it has a more powerful concept named __templates__.

 - C#:
 ```